Today I’ll be showing you all the ins and outs of the Lighting Effects Tool in Photoshop.

 Next up is how to create chromatic aberration in Photoshop, check it out and don’t stop learning!

-You have 1 week to return your items There are several reasons why someone might want to use Photoshop lighting effects.
+There are several reasons why someone might want to use Photoshop lighting effects.
 Photoshop lighting effects can add artsy, eye-catching elements to photos, such as gaussian blur, flare, ambient light effects, and glowing effects.
 Each cool lighting effect can completely transform a photo or add slight tweaks that make it more interesting.

 Most importantly, Photoshop lighting effects can enhance natural lighting.
 Suppose you shoot outside on a partially cloudy day.
 Without enough sunlight, your photos might look overcast and dull.
 Add a Photoshop light effect, and you can instantly brighten a photo.
 Sometimes, it's necessary to shoot photos during the day, but what if you wanted nighttime lighting effects?
 Using a light effect in Photoshop can turn daytime photos into nighttime scenes with a few clicks.